docker/machine/README.md

 Machine can create [Docker Swarm](https://github.com/docker/swarm) clusters.

-First, create a Swarm token using `docker-machine create-swarm-token`.
+First, create a Swarm token using `docker-machine generate-swarm-token`.
 Optionally, you can use another discovery service.
 See the Swarm docs for details.

 Once you have the token, you can create the cluster.